 This could be a good time to connect with yourself on a deeper level.
 You may want to try writing your thoughts down as a way to notice how you’re feeling and what makes you feel happy.
 Or you could try expressing yourself through art.

 Doing something creative can be a good way to take your mind off things, help you to relax and spend time doing something enjoyable.
-Give yourself permission to explore any new hobbies you’d like to take up.
+Give yourself permission to resurrect old hobbies or explore any new hobbies you’d like to take up.

 Connect as much as you can